xuyanquan/SearchFile/README.md

 Manually:

-1.Clone or download git repo into your packagesfolder(in Sublime Text,find Browse Packages...menu item to open this folder) with folder named `SearchFile`
+1.Clone or download git repo into your packagesfolder(in Sublime Text,find Browse `Packages`...menu item to open this folder) with folder named `SearchFile`

 2.Restart Sublime Text editor (if required)